September 9 - November 14

 We post signup sheets and volunteer needs throughout the year HERE.

 We know—purchasing equipment is daunting and often expensive.
 BSF is here to help you through the process and find the best gear for your athlete.
 There are lots of resources.
 Please contact us with any questions.

 Since skiing is not an inexpensive sport to participate in, we make every effort to help parents and athletes secure gear in a variety of ways.
 BSF coaches will be available at all swaps to help answer questions.

 Most athletes will need free skis, Giant Slalom (GS), and Slalom (SL) skis.
-Downhill and Super G skis for speed events, if applicable.
+Downhill and Super G skis may be recommended for speed events, if applicable.

 Some people say that the three most important things when it comes to ski equipment are boots, boots and boots.

 Helmets are required.
-Helmets must meet the new FIS standards for GS, SG and DH.
+The USSA now requires that U14 and older athletes have helmets that meet the new FIS standards for GS, SG and DH.
 It should be a helmet that covers the head and ears.
 (More info available here.)

-GS-standard length.
-SL-pole guards for blocking and protection.
-SL pole may be slightly shorter.
+GS-standard length, SL-pole guards for blocking and protection (pole may be slightly shorter).

 To size poles, turn the pole upside down and grab it under the basket.
 Your elbow should be bent to or just past 90 degrees.
 Take into consideration binding and boot height.
 Grips should have straps.
 In sizing poles, longer is better (they can be cut if too long).
 They are great for getting out of a start and will remind you to keep your hands up.